Nawabs of Bengal: Independent nawabs

-The Nawabs were patrons of the arts, including the Murshidabad style of Mughal painting, Hindustani classical music, the Baul tradition, and local craftsmanship.
+The nawabs were patrons of the arts, including the Murshidabad style of Mughal painting, Hindustani classical music, the Baul tradition, and local craftsmanship.
 The second Nawab Shuja-ud-Din Muhammad Khan developed Murshidabad's royal palace, military base, city gates, revenue office, public audience hall (durbar), and mosques in an extensive compound called Farrabagh (Garden of Joy) which included canals, fountains, flowers, and fruit trees.
 The second Nawab's reign saw a period of economic and political consolidation.

 The third Nawab Sarfaraz Khan was preoccupied with military engagements, including Nader Shah's invasion of India.
 Sarfaraz Khan was killed at the Battle of Giria by his deputy Alivardi Khan.
 The coup by Alivardi Khan led to the creation of a new dynasty.
+Nawab Murshid Quli Khan was notorious for his repressive tax collection tactics, including torture for non-payment.
 However he was also known as Shuja ul-Mulk (hero of the country) mostly due to him repelling all Maratha invasions of Bengal.

 Afghan Insurrections

 The Afghan insurrections in Bengal, also known as the Afghan mutinies were a series of four revolts led by the Afghans living in the Bengal Subah between 1745-1750.
 They were led by ambitious individuals like Mustafa Khan, Sardar Khan and Shamshir Khan with the intent to carve out their own Afghan state in Bengal.
 The insurrections were ultimately suppressed.